CBN Research Groups

 Dr. McDonald's Lab

-My lab investigates the neural underpinnings of the action monitoring system, a system that facilitates adaptive behavior by enabling evaluation of action outcomes, including errors.
+Dr. McDonald's lab investigates the neural underpinnings of the action monitoring system, a system that facilitates adaptive behavior by enabling evaluation of action outcomes, including errors.
 A current focus is on how error processing impacts sensory processing and behavioral performance.
 My research primarily utilizes electroencephalography (EEG).
 Event-related potentials (ERPs) and time-frequency (TF) analyses of rhythmic brain activity are used to provide complementary windows into the dynamic cortical activity underlying action monitoring.

 Dr. Thompson's Lab